Dudusk8/l10n_py/README.md

 # l10n_py2

 ⚠️ **This module is currently under active development and is not yet ready for production use.**
-Features are being implemented incrementally, and many key components are still missing or incomplete.
+Features are being implemented incrementally, and many key components are still missing or still not upload in this repo.

 ---